heartsuit/heartsuit.github.io/_posts/2015-03-25-MarkdownBasics.md

 title: Markdown Basic
 tags: Markdown
 ---
+## Markdown Basic

-# Markdown Basic: This is for titles, and there are 6 kinds of this in total.
+# This is for titles, and there are 6 kinds of this in total.
 ## For instatnce, this is the secondary title.

 1. This is the Ordered List.